amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

   * [“Election Protection”](https://www.vote.org/election-protection/).
 * [Rock the Vote](https://www.rockthevote.org/).
 * [U.S. Voting Laws](https://www.usa.gov/voting-laws) from USA.gov.
+* [Election Official Directory and State Voting Requirements](https://www.usvotefoundation.org/vote/eoddomestic.htm) from the U.S. Vote Foundation.
-* National Conference of State Legislatures has useful information on the electoral process across states:
+* National Conference of State Legislatures (NCSL) has useful information on the electoral process across states:
   * [“Voting outside the polling place: Absentee, all-mail and other voting at home options”](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-early-voting.aspx).
 2020-08-28.
   * [“Absentee and mail voting policies in effect for the 2020 election”](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-mail-voting-policies-in-effect-for-the-2020-election.aspx).
 2020-09-04.
 * [“Explore voting information by your state”](https://www.ourhomes-ourvotes.org/voterinformationbystate) from the National Low Income Housing Coalition.
 Includes information on whether ID is needed, and what to do if you don’t have a home address.